-7 Self-Care Strategies To Help Manage Trauma, According To Experts
+7 Self-Care Strategies You Can Use To Manage Trauma Triggers, According To Experts

 The effects of trauma can be complex and far-reaching, and no two responses to trauma are exactly alike.
 According to the American Psychological Association (APA), trauma is generally defined as an overwhelming, life-altering experience that can cause ongoing pain and distress, and sometimes results in post-traumatic stress disorder (PTSD) or complex post-traumatic stress disorder (C-PTSD).
 Because trauma response can be unique to each individual, self-care strategies for managing trauma symptoms are an integral part of any recovery program.

 "Self-care is vital to trauma survivors because, by the nature of trauma, a person's neurological system is [...] on alert in fight or flight mode," Andrea Schneider, a licensed clinical social worker in private practice in San Dimas, California, tells Bustle via email.
 "Engaging in activities that lower that physiological adrenal surge from trauma can literally be life-saving," Schneider says.
 When survivors are able to "reprocess and release the trauma(s)," Schneider says, recovery and healing become possible.
 In addition to helping with physical recovery from trauma, self-care also helps survivors encompass "the spiritual, physical, social, and emotional facets of healing.
 It's one of the pillars [of recovery]," Schneider further notes.

 Developing good self-care habits can be a deeply empowering experience for trauma survivors.
 In the aftermath of a traumatic experience, good self-care strategies can make a major difference in how well we recover.
 Here are some strategies to consider, according to experts.